 If you park on private land, such as a supermarket car park or a privately owned multi-story car park, you will have entered into a contract with the landowner.
 If there are clear signs displayed in the car park setting out rules for using the car park, then these are the terms of the contract.
 If any of these rules are broken, then the car park owner can take steps to enforce them.
 There is often a parking operating company managing the car park for the owner or landlord.

 NHS boards are responsible for the management of NHS car parking facilities.
 There may be a private car park operator managing the car parking facilities on behalf of the NHS board.

 If you park on private land without permission from the owner, or breach any conditions imposed by the owner, then the owner or someone authorised by them, may give you a parking ticket.
 This might look like an official fixed penalty but it isn't one.
 It's a notice that the owner of the car park or the private car park operator intends to take you to a civil court, and will offer to let you pay the fine to settle the case out of court.
 This is a civil matter, not a criminal one.

 Landowners and car park operators do not need licences to issue parking tickets.
-It is an unregulated business although many car park operators are members of the British Parking Association.
+It is an unregulated business although many car park operators are members of an Accredited Trade Association (ATA), such as the British Parking Association or Independent Parking Committee.

 If you get a ticket

 If you get a ticket on your windscreen or through the post, and you think that it is unfair because, for example:-